mojoJam/WpfIpconfig/README.md

 # WpfIpconfig
 You only need the WpfIpconfig.exe.
 Its the same like in ..\WpfIpconfig\bin\Debug\
-The .zip contains the simple Code only to see there is nothing other excluded.
+The .zip you can download and read.
+Nothing evil inside.
 One day i read the manual from Github, really cool possibilities